dshanske/simple-location/readme.md

 The plugin is designed to be extensible and anyone could write a plugin that would add additional providers.

 * Map Providers are services that offer an API to retrieve maps, which are displayed on posts with a location.
-Providers include Wikimedia, MapBox, Google, Mapquest's Open Static Map, HERE, LocationIQ, and Bing
+Providers include Wikimedia, MapBox, Google, Mapquest's Open Static Map, HERE, LocationIQ, Geoapify, Yandex and Bing.
 * Geocoding Providers take geo coordinates and look up the actual location/address for textual display, as well as derive the elevation is possible.
-Geocoding Providers include Nominatim, HERE, the Mapquest hosted version of Nominatim, Google, Bing, LocationIQ and Geonames.
+Geocoding Providers include Nominatim, HERE, the Mapquest hosted version of Nominatim, Google, Bing, LocationIQ, OpenRoute and Geonames.
 * Location Providers attempt to determine your location to add it to a post.
 Providers include  HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, a provider that returns the exact location of a three letter airport code, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
 * Weather Providers retrieve weather data about your location and include OpenWeatherMap, Dark Sky, Weatherstack, WeatherBit, HERE and the US National Weather Service.
 HERE, Dark Sky, WeatherBit, and Weatherstack do not support stations.